What Is a Variable Interest Rate & How Does It Work?

 3. Market competition

-4. Borrower risk profiles
+4. Borrower and product risk factors

 5. Economic conditions